The University of Edinburgh - Edinburgh Futures Institute

 For your final project, you will apply your conceptual understanding of storytelling dynamics to produce a new narrative artefact of your own or to critically analyse an existing narrative medium or practice.

-- Core courses (20 credits) specific to your programme.
+- core courses specific to your programme

 Core courses